nodet/dowml/README.md

 With inline data, the model is sent directly to the WML service in the _solve_ request itself.
 This is the simplest, but it has a number of drawbacks:

+- Sending a large model may take a long time, because of network throughput.
+Sending a very large REST request is not at all guaranteed to succeed.

 - When solving several times the same model (e.g. to evaluate different parameters), the model has to be sent each time.